 We’ve figured out a few tricks of the trade, but those first weeks were a doozy.

-What This Means To My Retirement: On Happiness vs. Joy
+What This Means For My Retirement: On Happiness vs. Joy

 Overall, pregnancy has made me reconsider how I view a successful retirement.
 If you’re pregnant and working, and you get through the day, you are a success no matter how miserably you felt through the experience.
 You are achieving your objective of bringing home the bacon and your objective of bringing a baby into the family.
 But how do you think about things when your ‘job’ of retirement is all about maximizing the enjoyment you feel?
 My day is heavily impacted by the nausea, tiredness, and headaches.
 So at the end of a day as a retired person, am I successful because I’m through one more day of pregnancy (which I chose) or am I unsuccessful because, honestly, I didn’t feel much enjoyment throughout the day?